Year 2 Home Learning

 At present, Parent Helpers will not be able to come into school.
 However, when this changes we will let you know, as in the past ….

 Parent Helpers Welcome!

-We welcome parents into school, to help our children to improve their reading skills.
-If you are able to spare a morning or an afternoon, on a regular basis, please let your child’s teacher know.
+We have welcomed parents into school in the past, to help our children to improve their reading skills.
+When the current situation changes, if you are able to spare a morning or an afternoon, on a regular basis, please let your child’s teacher know.
 We are very appreciative of your additional support, and it makes a huge difference to the children’s learning.
 We would love you to come and join us!
-Tea and coffee provided too!
+Thanks for your continued support.

 Year 2 English Curriculum - Spring Term

 As Resilient Readers, we’ll be reading & discussing a variety of texts about ‘Castles’.
 Storytelling skills will be developed using Pie Corbett’s words & actions.
 We’ll listen to and write poems about dragons and castles.
 As Writers, we’ll become experts on ‘castles’ and write non-chronological reports using headings and sub-headings.
 Reading and spelling skills will be practised regularly during our handwriting, phonics and grammar sessions.
 Please help your child to practise their Word Pouch, as well as reading and discussing their books with them.
 Your child will continue to bring home a Library Book and Reading Book weekly.
 Weekly Spellings, Maths, English and Handwriting homework challenges will continue.
 Your help and support with reading and spelling is invaluable.
 Our English curriculum SFA (Success for All) will continue.
 This skills-based curriculum helps to develop the children’s reading and comprehension skills, basic grammar, phonics and spelling while encouraging co-operative learning.

 Don’t forget to complete the Reading Challenge every week!
 We challenge you to read for 5 minutes, 5 times a week at home!
 Come on Year Two!
 We haven’t topped the leader board yet!